-If you are not used to walking for several hours, day after day, planning ahead to prepare yourself for the Camino de Santiago will make the experience more enjoyable.
-The terrain is varied and presents some challenges – granite cobblestones, I’m looking at you – and though extremely rewarding, the Camino can be physically demanding.
+If you are not used to hiking for several hours, day after day, planning ahead to prepare yourself for the Camino de Santiago will make your experience more enjoyable.
+Though extremely rewarding, the Camino can be physically demanding, as the terrain is varied and presents some challenges – granite cobblestones, we’re looking at you.

-If you’re thinking of embarking on this incredible adventure, read on for our top tips to help you get fit beforehand and know what to expect while you’re on the Way of St. James.
+Read on for our top tips to help you get fit if you’re thinking of embarking on this incredible adventure, and know what to expect while you’re on the Way of St. James.

 If you’re not already fit and active, it’s a good idea to start your training several months ahead if possible.
 This way, you can gradually increase your fitness levels and the distances you can cover.
 Set yourself a target of walking an average of 2 hours per day for at least 2 months prior to your Camino.